Bude

-Welcome to Bude Harbour
+Welcome To Bude

 Bude Harbour consists of a seaward area, known as Budehaven, and an Inner Harbour with a sea lock connecting them which gives access further upstream to the Bude Canal.
 Harbour Orders relevant to Bude date from 1819 to 1960.